What is Silver?

 What is argentium silver?

-Argentium is a form of sterling silver that is composed of the same amount of silver as sterling silver- 92.5% – however germanium is added to the copper to make up the remaining 7.5% of the element.
+Argentium is a form of sterling silver that is composed of the same amount of silver as sterling silver- 92.5% – however germanium is added to the silver to make up the remaining 7.5% of the element.
 This addition helps to prevent rapid tarnishing, and is quickly becoming a modern trend.
 It is still considered a hypoallergenic metal.